 Patch Policy Configuration Management

 Automate patch discovery, testing, and distribution from a centralized cloud dashboard.
-Action1 RMM will ensure that all the proper updates, patches, and hotfixes are deployed on time to all endpoints, with zero dependencies on LAN connectivity or VPN.
+Action1 RMM will ensure that all the proper updates, patches, and hotfixes are deployed on time to all remote endpoints, with zero dependencies on LAN connectivity or VPN.

 What Is a Patch Management Policy?